johannschopplich/nuxt-api-party/README.md

   }),
   // Whether to fetch the data on the server (defaults to `true`)
   server: true,
+  // A function that can be used to alter handler function result after resolving
+  transform: res => res,
   // When set to `false`, will prevent the request from firing immediately. (defaults to `true`)
   immediate: true,
+  // Watch reactive sources to auto-refresh
+  watch: [],
+  // Custom query parameters to be added to the request, can be reactive
+  query: computed(() => ({
+    postId: postId.value
+  })),
   // Custom headers to be sent with the request
   headers: {
     'X-Foo': 'bar'